Creating a DIY flocked Christmas tree isn’t as hard as you might think. Learn how to flock any Christmas tree with this

 This year, I really, really wanted a flocked Christmas tree.
-So when buying one wasn’t really a possibility, I decided to turn my old fake Christmas tree into a DIY flocked Christmas tree.
+So I decided to turn my old fake Christmas tree into a DIY flocked Christmas tree.
 And it turned out amazing!

-Flocked trees are those vintage-y white ones.
-Not the ones with white plastic needles, the ones that are white with a snowy texture.
+Flocked trees are those gorgeous, snowy white ones.
+Not the ones with white plastic needles, the ones that are white with a realistic snowy texture.
 Some are all white and some are a little white with plenty of green still showing.

-I even casually checked some out while I was shopping, thinking maybe I would find a killer sale.
-But I just couldn’t justify buying one, especially considering I already had a perfectly nice artificial tree at home.
+I did casually check out a few flocked trees while I was shopping, thinking maybe I would find a killer sale.
+But I just couldn’t justify buying a new artificial tree, when I already had a perfectly nice one at home.

-So, of course, the next logical step was to figure out how to turn the tree I already had into a snowy flocked Christmas tree.
+So, of course, the next logical step was to figure out how to flock the Christmas tree I already had!